Kirk Cousins Player Prop Bets for NFL Week 10 | Minnesota vs. Los Angeles 11/14/2021

 Matchup vs. Los Angeles

-- In two matchups against the Chargers, Cousins averaged 179 passing yards per game, 95.5 yards less than his over/under in Sunday's game.
+- Cousins averaged 179 passing yards per game in two matchups against the Chargers, 95.5 yards below his over/under for Sunday.

-- Cousins threw a touchdown pass in each of those outings against the Chargers.
+- Cousins threw a touchdown pass in each of those games against the Chargers.

 - Note: Cousins' stats vs. Chargers date back to 2016.